 - Save target, to save the article loaded from the previous step (in this example, it will be the Spanish version).

-I hope you agree this is a very useful new feature for multi-lingual sites.
+That's it.
+I hope you agree this is a very useful feature for multi-lingual sites.
 Feel free to ask us any questions in the comments.